Kartaverse/Kartaverse-Docs/docs/multiview.md

 The Image Input control allows for the connection of image DataTypes to the node.

 The Output File text field allows you to define the filename of the generated asset created by the SwitchLight API.
-It is a zip file for when the Render Mode is set to "PBR Materials" and an image file when any of the other render modes are used.
+The result is a zip file when the Render Mode is set to "PBR Materials", and an image file when any of the other render modes are used.
 You are able to connect a Vonk Ultra "Text" input datatype to this attribute to create dynamic filenames.
 The Output File text field suports the use of Fusion PathMaps like "Comp:/" or "Temp:/" which are expanded automatically into absolute filepaths that are passed to cURL.

 The Overwrite checkbox allows you to choose if you want to allow the asset to be re-rendered if a file on disk exists with the name specified in the Output File control.